Onboardbase/securelog-scan/README.md

-# Secure Log Scan
+# SecureLog Scan

-**Secure Log Scanner** is a tool designed to scan your codebase for potential secrets like API keys, tokens, and other sensitive information.
+**SecureLog Scan** is a tool designed to scan your codebase for potential secrets like API keys, tokens, and other sensitive information.
 It supports scanning `.env` files, parsing `.git` commit history, and analyzing all files line by line.

 ## Features